ComputationalBiologyLab/Target-genes-of-HIF-1A-in-HCC-patients/README.md

 # Introduction

-Differential expression analysis means taking the normalized read count data and performing statistical analysis to discover quantitative changes in expression levels between experimental groups.
-The DESeq2 package is designed for normalization, visualization, and differential analysis of high-dimensional count data.
-It makes use of empirical Bayes techniques to estimate priors for log fold change and dispersion and to calculate posterior estimates for these quantities.
+Code to study the effect of Hypoxia inducible factor-1A on the metabolic functions of hepatocellular carcinoma "

-# RNAseq Pipeline
+# Computational Framework
 This pipeline performs the following tasks:

 - Retrieve the data from TCGA using the GDC package
-- data filtering and normalization
+- Data filtering and normalization
 - Differential expression analysis using deseq2 package
-- data visualization for the results in the form of a volcano plot using ggplot2
+- Data visualization for the results in the form of a volcano plot using ggplot2
-- data visualization based on the different groups we had using boxplot
+- Data visualization based on the different groups we had using boxplot

 the whole pipeline is developed with the R language
 ## Installation and prerequisites